-Last month I received three very similar e-mails.
-What they had in common was a disheartened and disheartening plea for advice on how to fix their sagging freelance careers.They were all bright people.
-They were all more than competent at the services they were offering.
+Freelance writers often despair about ever finding enough paying clients.
+What they have in common wis a disheartened and disheartening plea for advice on how to fix their sagging freelance careers.They were all bright people.
+They are usually all more than competent at the services they are offering.
 Since they had been successful in the past, all had been down the marketing road before and knew the rules.
 Yet somehow, as their businesses were in a bit of a down period, they were feeling “the fear”.
 So much so, they were even considering going over to the dark side of corporate employment.

 When you get discouraged, it is all too easy to look through the wrong end of the telescope where possibilities seem smaller, not larger.
 Look through the right end, and you will be reassured that if you have developed any sort of track record as a freelancer, you will always have options: freelance or corporate or some combination of the two.